carbonsteel/fer/py/fer/grammer/README.md

    least one occurence, any number of occurences, at most one occurence of the preceding definition.
 Brackets {n}, {n,}, {n,m} requires exactly n, at least n and at least n and up to m occurences.
+      1. All quantifiers are exact, they will stop at the first failure.
+      The definition will succeed if the quantifiers are fullfilled or fail otherwise.
+The behavior is therefore always lazy, and never greedy.
    1. Directly following the quantifiers, anchors may be applied.
    * `<composite-expression> := <identifier> /({\d+(,|,\d+)}|[\+\*\?]?)/ <expression-anchor>?`